Research Training Fellowships 2027 Call For Proposals

 - conditions diagnosed and treated in the UK.

-Examples of the research we fund can found at Research we fund | Action Medical Research.
+Examples of the research we fund can be found in our Research we fund section.

 Limitations and exclusions